Privacy Notice

 Other bodies

-There are some exceptional circumstances where we must share information with official bodies or other organisation about employees without their express permission.
+There are some exceptional circumstances where we must share information with official bodies or other organisations about employees without their express permission.
 These include circumstances owing to a legal or statutory obligation.
 These bodies may include:

 • Disclosure and Barring Service